Trent122/BlockTec-Wallet-Demo/README.md

 # Core Set up

-npm scripts for eth-hot wallet: npm run build:dll to build webpack DLL required for development.
+⚪npm scripts for eth-hot wallet:

+⚪npm run build:dll to build webpack DLL required for development.

-npm run start to start development mode.
+⚪npm run start to start development mode.

-Go to http://localhost:3001 - changes will be reflected in realtime using hot module reloading.
+⚪Go to http://localhost:3001 - changes will be reflected in realtime using hot module reloading.

-npm run build to create bundle for publishing
+⚪npm run build to create bundle for publishing

-npm run generate to create new components / containers using the generator.
+⚪npm run generate to create new components / containers using the generator.

 ![University_graphic-Article_27-04](https://user-images.githubusercontent.com/59753390/137054159-5b2a6493-079d-4b3b-b1ca-6255177a3a36.png)